MJatto/MJatto.github.io/README.md

 7. Select the ".md" file which you saved your edited resume with and click on upload.
 This should upload your resume unto your Github Page.

 #### How to format a resume using a Jekyll supported theme
-1. After uploading resume unto your Github Page, on the homepage of your GitHub, at the right hand side you should see a **Settings** tab, click on it.
+1. After uploading a resume on your Github Page, on the homepage of your GitHub, at the right hand side you should see a **Settings** tab, click on it.
 2. This takes you to the repository settings page, when here scroll down to "**Github Pages**" section and click on **Change Theme**
 3. This should take you to a page to select from a range of Jekyll themes, select a theme that you feel best complements your resume then click on **Select Theme**.
 4. Once this is done, your resume has been automatically formatted using the selected theme.